 So I just finished going through my recipe box and got rid of everything I haven’t made in over a year or ever!

-Yes I still have a recipe box but it now contains only a few that I created or that I cut up from books or the TV Guide (like from 1994) or recipes that were given to me such as my Tuna Casserole or my mother-in-law’s Carrot Cake just to name a few.
+Yes I still have a recipe box (it’s so old now that I’m getting this cute one) but it now contains only a few that I created or that I cut up from books or the TV Guide (like from 1994) or recipes that were given to me such as my Tuna Casserole or my mother-in-law’s Carrot Cake just to name a few.

 Next I’m going to give away all my cookbooks to the local library.